auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_03.md

 ## Problem #1: Absolute Value of a Real Number

-The application reads a real number from the standard input and then outputs its absolute value.
+Create an application that reads a real number from the standard input and then outputs its absolute value.

 ### Sample Input and Output